 Check out the official rules, and other important points.
 And just what is the Canadian Mixed Doubles Ranking (CMDR)?

-Click here to read some of the things often misunderstood by new players
+Read below to learn some of the things often misunderstood by new players

-Find some ideas on what to do with your power play here
+Scroll down to find some ideas on what to do with your power play!

 1. The Modified Free Guard Zone!
 (MFGZ).
 Most new players struggle with this - the FGZ in mixed doubles is modified to include the ENTIRE in-play area from the hog-line to the back line - yes it includes the house!
 This means that NO ROCK at all can be removed from play until the fourth delivered stone.
 You can kind of think of it as a "three-rock-rule", but modified.
 And yes that means you can't hit your own stones out either.
 So stay sharp!
 If your opponent draws heavy and accidentally taps one of your stones a little too hard, you can jump on it and try to sweep it out of play.
 If it does go out of play, your stone goes back to where it was, and their stone is removed.
 We see many teams that don't understand the advantage of trying to sweep their own rock out of play!
 Just make sure you are always aware if it is the fourth delivered stone or not...we find the easiest way to remember this is to think that the first stone that can hit is the first delivered stone by the second thrower of the team with hammer.
 I know that sounds complicated...but try it on the ice!

 Another question we get about this MFGZ is teams wondering if they can sweep their opponents delivered stone out of play (in the case they are a little heavy on their draw).
 YES YOU CAN!
 Think about this...a removed stone does go back in its position if accidentally taken out...but in the case of the delivered stone...where would it go back to??
 It doesn't get thrown again!
 It just stays out.
 So sweep those delivered stones by your opponents through the house (only behind the tee line of course)!